Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/review/examination-two-review.md

 - How to calculate the probability of an event using a Python function
 - How to calculate the probability of an event A or an event B
 - How to calculate the probability of an event A and an event B
+- The connections between Boolean logic operators and set-theoretic operations
 - An understanding of the concept of a mathematical function

 #### Appendices A and B of Doing Math with Python